dbrattli/aioreactive/README.md

 # Functional or object-oriented, reactive or interactive

 With aioreactive you can choose to program functionally with plain old functions, or object-oriented with classes and methods.
-There are currently two different implementations layered on top of `AsyncSource` called `Producer`and `Observable`. `Producer` is a functional reactive and interactive world, while `Observable` is an object-oriented and reactive world.
+There are currently two different implementations layered on top of `AsyncSource` called `Producer`and `AsyncObservable`. `Producer` is a functional reactive and interactive world, while `AsyncObservable` is an object-oriented and reactive world.

 # Producer